Borderlands (series): Comic series

-Four issues of a comic miniseries, Borderlands: Origins, were published in print and digitally in November 2012.
+A four-issues comics miniseries, Borderlands: Origins, were published in print and digitally in November 2012.
 The series was written by Mikey Neumann and the artist Agustin Padilla, published by IDW.
 It tells the story of how the original four Vault Hunters came to be together at the beginning of Borderlands, filling in their backstory and setting up the events of both games.
 Those are the titles: